-Modern Slavery and Human Trafficking Statement 2022
+Modern Slavery and Human Trafficking Statement 2023

-Overview and structure
+Overview and Structure

-Oversight of the risk of modern slavery sits with Corporate Responsibility & Sustainabilty, Trust & Safety and Procurement.
+Oversight of the risk of modern slavery sits with Corporate Responsibility & Sustainability, Trust & Safety and Procurement.
 In addition, once formed, Sonder’s Audit Committee and Nominating, Corporate Governance, and Social Responsibility Committee will provide oversight in their risk management capacity.

 Policies